-While Dr. Swapan Banerjee of the telehealth portal iCliniq isn't so quick to jump on the "my coffee is magic" campaign, he concedes that there are pros and cons to drinking America's favorite morning beverage.
+While Dr. Swapan Banerjee, family medicine doctor in Seabrook, Texas, isn’t so quick to jump on the “my coffee is magic” campaign, he concedes that there are pros and cons to drinking America’s favorite morning beverage.
 For starters, coffee contains beneficial antioxidants, Banerjee says.
 He adds that there are also a number of essential nutrients in coffee: 11 percent of the recommended daily allowance for riboflavin, 6 percent of the RDA for pantothenic acid, 3 percent of the RDA for manganese and potassium and 2 percent of the RDA for magnesium and niacin.

-"Coffee is rich in riboflavin," confirms registered dietitian Natalie Rizzo.
-"Riboflavin, otherwise known as vitamin B2, is one of the essential B vitamins.
-It's not found in many foods, but it's abundant in coffee.
-Riboflavin helps break down nutrients in the body, and a deficiency can lead to painful, peeling skin and lips (ow!)."
+“Coffee is rich in riboflavin,” confirms registered dietitian Natalie Rizzo.
+“Riboflavin, otherwise known as vitamin B2, is one of the essential B vitamins.
+It’s not found in many foods, but it’s abundant in coffee.
+Riboflavin helps break down nutrients in the body and a deficiency can lead to painful, peeling skin and lips.”

 It’s not just your imagination — drinking a cup of joe before a workout does give you the strength of 10,000 women.
 Coffee helps improve endurance in athletes by fighting commonplace exercise fatigue, says certified personal trainer Joshua Duvauchelle.
 According to Duvauchelle, it’s the caffeine that can help you go the extra mile.
 He tells SheKnows, “While some gym enthusiasts turn to commercially prepared stimulant supplements before exercising, coffee offers many of the same benefits, but cheaper!”